jessedc/JCTiledScrollView/README.md

 ### July 2012
   * Updated source and demo to be compatible with Xcode's ARC refactor tool
+  * JCTiledScrollView is now provided as a static library

 ### May 2012
   * Annotation support